Wedding Photography Prices: Photography Costs Explained by the Experts

 £1,000 - £1,500

 Upping the budget to over £1,000 opens things up for couples.
-This also takes us into the bracket where our average wedding photography cost lies.
+This also takes us into the bracket where our average wedding photography charges lies.
 Wedding photographer Lisa Cowen has been shooting weddings for more than 15 years and charges just above £1,000 for her services.

 She says, "I charge £1,100 fora full day of wedding photography and clients can add on additional hours if they like.
 Along with the photography coverage itself, this price includes VAT and all expenses, processing, editing of the photos, access to a beautiful personalised online digital gallery and a high-grade USB flash drive."